Srishti-Aggarwal14/SCT_DS_Internship2025/Task1_DataCleaning/README.md

 ## 🚀 How to Run

-1. Open the notebook `Task1_DataCleaning.ipynb` in Google Colab.
+1.Open Task1_DataCleaning.ipynb in Google Colab or Jupyter Notebook.

-2. Run all cells to:
+2.Run all code cells sequentially to:

-   - Load raw data
+-Load raw data

-   - Clean it step-by-step
+-Clean it step-by-step

-   - Save the cleaned file as `employees_cleaned.csv`
+-Visualize and save the cleaned data

-3. Download or move both `.csv` files and the notebook into this folder.
+3.Outputs will be saved as:

+-employees_cleaned.csv

+-output_plot.png

 ---